The Cayman Islands have a variety of beautiful, unique or vulnerable animals, all of them interesting.

 Many people are scared of snakes.
 The good news is that there are no dangerous snakes native to the Cayman Islands.

 Several species of scorpions are to be found in the Cayman Islands.
 There are no recorded deaths from scorpions in the Cayman Islands, however all scorpions should be treated with respect as their stings can be very painful.

 Scorpion stings present the greatest danger to the elderly and infirm, and to the very young.
 Small children and babies are most susceptible to the effects of venom.
 Rather in the way that some people are allergic to bee stings, some people can also display an adverse reaction to scorpion stings.

-Several species of spiders are to be found in the Cayman Islands which the potential to inflict a serious bite.
+Several species of spiders found in the Cayman Islands have the potential to inflict a serious bite.
 All spider bites should be treated with care.
 Even mild bites can become infected if they are scratched or not cleaned properly – indeed infected cuts and wounds are often confused for spider bites.
-Brown recluse or Violin spider are to be avoided.
+Brown recluse or Violin spiders should be avoided.

 Bees and Wasps